Facial expression: Communication

 A 2020 study on "emotion residue" found that even when study participants attempted to make neutral facial expressions, their faces still retained emotion residue from prior expressions, and these prior expressions were able to be detected by observers.

-A 1988 study on the “facial feedback” hypothesis found that study participants mood was improved when they smiled.
+A 1988 study on the "facial feedback" hypothesis found that study participants' mood was improved when they smiled.
 However, this study later failed a large replication attempt.

 One experiment investigated the influence of gaze direction and facial expression on face memory.
 Participants were shown a set of unfamiliar faces with either happy or angry facial expressions, which were either gazing straight ahead or had their gaze averted to one side.
 Memory for faces that were initially shown with angry expressions was found to be poorer when these faces had averted as opposed to direct gaze, whereas memory for individuals shown with happy faces was unaffected by gaze direction.
-It is suggested that memory for another individual's face partly depends on an evaluation of the behavioural intention of that individual.
+It is suggested that memory for another individual's face partly depends on an evaluation of the behavioral intention of that individual.

 A 2025 study from Nottingham Trent University in England found that people who were facially expressive were more liked by social partners, which may be one reason why people produce, on average, 101 facial movements per minute during a given social interaction.